Anal Cancer: Staging and Treatment

 Chemotherapy is the use of anti-cancer medicines that go through your whole body.
 These medicines may be given through a vein (IV, intravenously) or by mouth.
 Chemotherapy in anal cancer can be used with radiation therapy or as the only treatment, depending on the stage of your cancer.

 The chemotherapy medications used to treat anal cancer include 5-FU, mitomycin, capecitabine, cisplatin, paclitaxel, oxaliplatin, leucovorin, and docetaxel.
-These may be used in combination you may be given more than one medication, which is called a regimen.
+These may be used in combination and you may be given more than one medication, which is called a regimen.

 Two newer medications, nivolumab and pembrolizumab, are also being used to treat anal cancer.
 These medications are called monoclonal antibodies.
 They work to stimulate the immune system to destroy cancer cells.
 These may be used in patients with metastatic disease or those whose cancer has progressed after their first treatments.